mihaela-stoian/mihaela-stoian.github.io/_publications/2025-iclr-dgms+drl.md

 ---
-title: "Beyond the Convexity Assumption: Realistic Tabular Data Generation under Quantifier-Free Real Linear Constraints."
+title: "Beyond the Convexity Assumption: Realistic Tabular Data Generation under Quantifier-Free Real Linear Constraints"
 collection: publications
 permalink: /publication/2025-iclr-dgms+drl
 excerpt: 'In this paper, we introduce the Disjunctive Refinement Layer (DRL), a novel layer designed to enforce the alignment of generated data with the background knowledge specified in user-defined constraints.
 DRL is the first method able to automatically make deep learning models inherently compliant with constraints as expressive as quantifier-free linear formulas, which can define non-convex and even disconnected spaces.'